From bustling breweries to pumping pubs, Sydney is the perfect place to make all of your craft beer dreams come true.

 Royal Albert Hotel

-Royal Albert Hotel is an old-style pubby pub, laden with everything you’d expect to see in one.
+Royal Albert Hotel is an old-style pub, laden with everything you’d expect to see in one.
 But their lovely craft beer range brings them into the 21st century, sourced from breweries throughout the rough Australian landscape.
-While you’re here, match your tasty pick with their royal burger range.
+In fact, their impressive beer list includes offerings from across Australia, New Zealand, USA and beyond.
+While you’re here, we recommend that you match your tasty pick with their royal burger range.

 Rag and Famish

-Take a trip over the harbour bridge and make your way to North Sydney for an authentic Irish pub feel at Rag and Famish.
-And with 22 taps, it’s hard to say no – you’ll be sure to find what you want.
-Sweet, sour, strong, light, pale – they’ve got it.
-They even have espresso martinis on tap if you want to mix things up.
+Take a trip over the Harbour Bridge and make your way to North Sydney for an authentic Irish pub feel at Rag and Famish.
+And with 22 taps to choose from, you’ll be sure to find what you want.
+Sweet, sour, strong, light, pale – they’ve got it all.
+And, if you want to mix things up, Rag and Famish also have espresso martinis on tap – now that’s a real pick-me-up.

 Dove and Olive Hotel

-It is a pub, but the Dove and Olive Hotel is open to all tastes and eccentricities.
-They also specialise in a neat selection of craft beers – from tap to tin to bottle – ready to be matched with whatever pub classic meal that you fancy.
-Make your decision easier with a $10 paddle.
+Sometimes a simple pub facade hides all sorts of tastes and eccentricities, and the Dove and Olive Hotel proves exactly that.
+They specialise in a neat selection of craft beers – from tap to tin and bottle – all ready to be matched with whatever pub classic meal that you fancy.
+Or, to make your decision easier, why not try a $15 beer paddle?
+Even better, look out for Sydney’s original Craft Beer Fight Club hosted here, where you’ll be able to sample contenders and vote for your favourite.

 The Union Hotel

-The safest place to open a new bar is in the Inner West, simply because there are plenty of breweries to choose from within a 3 kilometre radius (we actually wrote about it).
+The safest place to open a craft beer bar is sure to be in the Inner West, simply because there are so many great breweries within a three-kilometre radius (you can learn more about it here).
 The Union Hotel knew this well and took full use of the opportunity.
-But don’t worry fellow aficionados; they also like to search outside the state.
+But don’t worry fellow aficionados; they also like to search outside the state, so don’t worry about limited selection here!

-The Quarrymans Hotel prides itself on being the “funnest go-to bar”, which is not hard see when you consider the regular clientele and the quirky game nights.
-But their beer is the most attractive part, featuring 24 of the most eclectic craft beers you could find around Australia.
+The Quarrymans Hotel prides itself on being the “funnest go-to bar”, which is not hard to understand once you get through the doors – especially for one of their quirky game nights.
+But, don’t get distracted from their impressive beer selection, featuring 30 of the most eclectic craft beers you could find around Australia.
+The menu’s not to be missed here either, so stop in for a drink, and stay for dinner.

 They may serve 12 craft beers on 24 taps split between each of their two floors, but the Harts Pub’s selection is specially curated.
-You won’t find the big brands, only the best brands.
-You’ll find plenty of fresh-on-the-Aussie-market brews here, along with a lovely mix of locals and tourists alike.
+You won’t find any of the big brands, only the best brews according the Harts’ team of beer specialists.
+There’s plenty of fresh-on-the-Aussie-market brews here, along with a lovely mix of locals and tourists alike.